Alumasa/alx-low_level_programming/README.md

-This repo is about C programming language
+This repo is about C programming language - a low level programming language.